popcron-games/unity-library/README.md

 # Lib
 Encourages a more functional approach to Unity development.
 My personal favourite approach if not ECS.

+### Installation
+1. Use `https://github.com/popcron-games/com.popcron-games.lib.git` when adding as a package
+2. If you have compiler errors then you're probably missing required libraries, these are available as a sample

 ### Retrieving a list of all instances by assignable types
 ```csharp
 public class Player : CustomMonoBehaviour, IPlayer